 The Voices Foundation help to;

 empower teachers and staff with skills and confidence

 support the music lead to set up high quality choirs and singing assemblies

 provide high quality resources to support school music

-The second wave will be the introduction of external clubs for the pupils and details will be shared shortly.
+We are continuing to develop and introduce a larger range of external clubs for the pupils and details will be shared shortly.
 If you have any thoughts on clubs you would like to see offered please contact the school office.

 curriculum linked activities of pupil interest